It’s safe to say that lead generation is a top priority (and challenge) for most marketers this year.

 There are many different types of search results, but they fall into two broad categories: “organic” (like the ones above) or “paid.”

 - Paid search results: ads that businesses pay search engines to display, also called “PPC ads,” or “CPC ads.”
 These appear on the first page because you pay for the privilege.
-More on the benefits of paid vs. organic search for lead generation here.
+Learn more about the benefits of paid vs. organic search for lead generation.